Dear first semester students,

 The 3G rule (vaccinated, recovered, or tested) applies to the entire campus:

 Participation in courses and the use of student workplaces and service offers are only available for vaccinated, recovered, or tested persons.
-Required proof is a relevant certificate (we accept a negative PoC antigen test from that day or the day before, carried out by trained personnel, self-tests are not accepted).
+Required proof is a relevant certificate (we accept a negative PoC antigen test no older than 24 hours, carried out by trained personnel, self-tests are not accepted).
 A centrally organized security service will be checking for adherence to the 3G rule at random.

 The Covid-19 test center in Hechtsheim and the testing station on campus have been closed.
 However, Mainz has a number of other Covid-19 testing options.